When A Nurse Is Prosecuted For A Fatal Medical Mistake, Does It Make Medicine Safer?

 "We work in environments that are fast-paced," she says.
 "We may not always work in ideal situations."

-The safety checks Manges describes can take many forms, and are designed under the assumption that doctors and nurses will have occasional slip-ups.
+The safety checks Manges describes can take many forms and are designed under the assumption that doctors and nurses will have occasional slip-ups.

 For example, many hospitals require a nurse to scan a bar code from the pharmacy and on the patient's identifying bracelet before giving a medication, or to use preprogrammed intravenous pumps that prevent medications from being administered too quickly.
 Even the medication override function that Vaught used, Manges says, can have an important function: Nurses need to be able to quickly access medications in an emergency situation when they can't wait for verification from a pharmacist.